ndronos/c-nomorph/HowStufWorks.md

               Lines preceded by tab are executable lines, contain valid UNIX command
               NOTE: must precede all `gcc` lines with a TAB (not eight spaces)

+              A large program may have several libraries and a main program. makefile automatically recompiles everything needed because of a change to recreate the final result that should always got on line 1: the `main` file

 main: main.o util.o
     gcc -o main main.o util.o